AbdelZN/Azure-Github-Assignment/README.md

 - Response example:
   { "jobId": "...", "results": [ "https://.../images/{jobId}/station-....jpg", ... ] }

+## Blob access (SAS)
+The blob container is private. `GetResults` returns time-limited SAS URLs for each generated image so the images can be opened without making the container public.

 ## HTTP files (API documentation)

 Request examples are included in:
 - docs/http/01-start.http
 - docs/http/02-status.http
 - docs/http/03-results.http

+Note: the HTTP files contain placeholders for the function key.
+The key must be provided separately.

 ## Data sources